“This game is a narrative experience that does not hold your hand.”

 That paper had another story written by Ethan.

-If you continue playing you would realise that every after finishing a puzzle, you would get to see a story written by Ethan and another thing right next to it, a thing about the Carters.
+If you continue playing you would realise that every time you finish a puzzle, you would get to see a story written by Ethan and another thing right next to it, a thing about the Carters.
 Don’t forget that we would get to experience of Ethan’s imaginations of each story.
-Like how an eccentric room(was said to belong to a mage) is to suddenly appear in a run-down house, before it vividly fades and becomes a burnt room that was said to be where drugs were manufactured (sorry if I was wrong).
+Like how an eccentric room(was said to belong to a mage) is to suddenly appear in a run-down house, before it vividly fades and becomes a burnt room that was said to be where drugs were manufactured (I might misinterpret this part).

 When things are getting deeper and you’ve visualised many memory fragments correctly, you kinda get the gist as if the Carters were sick in the mind and Ethan was the only that was still sane or anything.
 One that I wanted to point out was the story in the mine.
 When Dave (dad) killed his wife or Ethan’s mom and the story followed in which Dave attempted to kill Travis but failed.